Detecting Where Effects Occur by Testing Hypotheses in Order: Strong control of the FWER

+A given \emph{configuration} is the pattern of which blocks carry effects and which are null.
+Define the \emph{realized error load} as the path power summed over the boundary nulls that configuration exposes, $\sum_i \prod_{j \in \mathrm{anc}(i)} \theta_j$.
+Because a true null is rejected only if a boundary null is rejected (Lemma~\suppref{lem:boundary}{1} in the Supplement), the sum in~\eqref{eq:fwer-bound1} can be restricted to the boundary nulls: summing $\alpha_i \prod_{j \in \mathrm{anc}(i)} \theta_j$ over boundary nulls alone still bounds the FWER.
+With every node tested at the nominal $\alpha$ --- the unadjusted procedure --- this restricted sum equals $\alpha$ times the realized error load, so that product bounds the FWER.
+Group that bound by level.
+At most $k^{\ell-1}$ nodes sit at level $\ell$, each reached with path power at most $\prod_{j=1}^{\ell-1} \theta_j$.
+Write $G_\ell = k^{\ell-1}\prod_{j=1}^{\ell-1}\theta_j$ for this worst-case per-level count (Section~\suppref{sec:strong_local_adj}{B} of the Supplement).
+The realized error load is then at most $\sum_\ell G_\ell$, so

+We call this worst-case sum $\sum_\ell G_\ell$ the \emph{error load}.
+It counts every node as a potential exposed null, so it is at least the realized error load of every configuration; we show below how far the two can diverge when effects concentrate in a few branches.

-We formalize this as the \emph{error load} at level $\ell$: $G_\ell = k^{\ell-1} \prod_{j=0}^{\ell-1} \theta_j$, which is the product of the number of nodes at level $\ell$ and the probability that the procedure reaches that level (see Appendix~\ref{sec:strong_local_adj}, Supplement).
-The error load measures how many null nodes at each level are exposed to testing.
-When the total error load $\sum_{\ell=1}^L G_\ell \leq 1$, the FWER contribution from all levels combined stays below $\alpha$, and the unadjusted procedure controls FWER (Theorem~\ref{thm:strong_fwer_adj}).
-We call this \emph{natural gating}: power decays as data splitting reduces sample sizes at each level, and this decay limits how many null nodes the procedure can reach.
-In the multi-site education policy trials that motivate this paper --- moderate effect sizes, $k \approx 3$, $L \approx 3$ --- the error load is typically below~1 and no adjustment is needed.
+When the realized error load is at most~1 the FWER is at most $\alpha$, so Conditions~\ref{cond:stopping} and~\ref{cond:valid} --- the two that give weak FWER control --- give strong control as well, with no per-level adjustment.
+When the error load is at most~1 the unadjusted procedure controls the FWER on its own.
+We call this case the \emph{natural gating} regime, the first of the four regimes of Table~\ref{tab:four_regimes}.
+The name reflects the mechanism: power decays as data splitting reduces sample sizes at each level, and this decay limits how many null nodes the procedure can reach.
+Because $\sum_\ell G_\ell$ depends only on the design, not on the configuration (the unknown pattern of which blocks carry effects), the single pre-data check $\sum_\ell G_\ell \le 1$ guarantees natural gating wherever the effects fall (Supplement Proposition~\suppref{prop:strong_fwer_adj}{2}).
+In the multi-site education policy trials that motivate this paper, the effect sizes and tree sizes are moderate, with $k \approx 3$ and $L \approx 3$.
+Even this conservative sum stays below~1 there, so no adjustment is needed.

-When the error load exceeds~1 --- as it will with wide trees, shallow depth, or high root power --- we develop an adaptive $\alpha$-adjustment in Appendix~\ref{sec:adaptive_alpha_adj} (Supplement).
-If the test statistic has an asymptotically Normal distribution --- Appendix~\ref{sec:test_statistic} (Supplement) introduces one that does, following \textcite{hothornetal:coin:2006} --- then we can compute power at each depth before testing begins and adjust $\alpha$ accordingly (Remark~\ref{thm:root_adjust} and Theorem~\ref{thm:fwer_control_adaptive}) as follows: